aliztty/aliztty.github.io/index.md

 * **Algebraic Geometry**
     * **Primary Text:** *Ideals, Varieties, and Algorithms* by David A. Cox, John Little, and Donal O'Shea.
-    * **Topics Covered:** Affine varieties, Gröbner bases, the Hilbert Basis Theorem, polynomial rings, and the Nullstellensatz.
+    * **Topics Covered:** Affine varieties, Gröbner bases, the Hilbert Basis Theorem, and the Nullstellensatz.

 * **Galois Theory**
     * **Primary Text:** *Galois Theory* by Ian Stewart.